alpinelinux/awall/README.md

 addresses, and the possible values are **inet** and **inet6**, correspondingly.

+If the **timeout** attribute is set to **true**, entries added to the IP set may be assigned a timeout, after which they are automatically deleted from the set.
+If set to an integer, the timeout functionality is enabled for the set and all entries are by default assinged a timeout corresponding to the value in seconds.

 For bitmap-type IP sets, the **range** attribute specifies the range of allowed IPv4 addresses.
 It may be given as a network address or two addresses separated by the **-** character.
 It is not necessary to specify **family** for bitmaps, since the kernel supports only IPv4 bitmaps.

+The maximum size of hash-type IP sets may be limited with the **size** attribute.

 ## Customizing iptables Rules